-Brother Jan Janoszka, SA, grew up in an environment where Catholics were in the minority.
+Brother Jan Janoszka, SA, chose to live in an environment where Catholics were in the minority.

 Surrounded by different faith traditions in the suburbs of London, he was captivated by ecumenism and interfaith dialogue.
 That fascination led him to the Society of the Atonement.